Achievable logoAchievable logo

 Straight (non-cumulative)

-The company is not required to make up past skipped dividends; only 2022’s dividend to preferred stockholders must be made before dividend payments to common stockholders
+The company is not required to make up past skipped dividends.
+Only 2022’s dividend to preferred stockholders must be paid before any dividend can be paid to common stockholders.

 • Required dividend payments: